 Install vctrs from CRAN with:

-Alternatively, if you need to development version, install it with:
+Alternatively, if you need the development version, install it with:

-The original motivation for vctrs from two separate, but related problems.
+The original motivation for vctrs comes from two separate but related problems.
 The first problem is that

 base::c() has rather undesirable behaviour when you mix different S3 vectors:

 # combining factors makes integers c(factor("a"), factor("b")) #> 1 1 # combining dates and date-times gives incorrect values; also, order matters dt <- as.Date("2020-01-01") dttm <- as.POSIXct(dt) c(dt, dttm) #> "2020-01-01" "4321940-06-07" c(dttm, dt) #> "2020-01-01 00:00:00 UTC" "1970-01-01 05:04:22 UTC"

 This behaviour arises because

 c() has dual purposes: as well as its primary duty of combining vectors, it has a secondary duty of stripping attributes.
 For example,

 c() if you want to reset the timezone.